 This course will address an announced special topic in applied ministry and may be taken more than once when different topics are explored.

 RELIGIOUS STUDIES - THEOLOGY

 †RELT 130 Seventh-day Adventist Christianity [A: 3-0-0]3.
-Rotation: Arranged specialization in religious studies.
-RELT 214 Worship [A: 3-0-0]3.
+Rotation: Arranged

 An introduction to Christianity from a Seventh-day Adventist perspective.
-Not applicable to the major, minor or education
+Not applicable to the major, minor or education specialization in religious studies.